 1. Be a current or former fellow in the Department of Population Medicine.

 2. Have published or had accepted for publication in the 12 months before the annual award announcement an exceptional manuscript that presents or discusses evidence to inform health policy decisions; exceptional contributions include, but are not limited to, research reports or other publications that employ sound methods to generate important evidence for health policy decisions or writings that constructively highlight the need for or synthesize high-quality evidence.

 In the spirit of Drs.
 Pande’s and Majumdar’s efforts, nominations by colleagues whose work demonstrates a commitment to improving equity or quality of health care are particularly welcome.

-The deadline for nominations is March 31, 2021.
-Please contact Samantha Fournier with questions.
+The deadline for 2023 nominations is March 31, 2023.
+Please contact Alyssa Halbisen with questions.

 Aaka was passionate about making the world a better place.
 She used her deep understanding of humankind, her heartfelt compassion, and her analytic brilliance to change the lives of poor people around the world.
 Trained in molecular biology, public health, and health policy at Yale, Harvard, and Cambridge Universities, she dedicated her life to providing access to healthcare for the neediest among us.